pablodecm/paper-inferno/paper/paper.md

 cannot easily account for those effects, so their inference power is degraded when nuisance parameters are finally taken into account.

-In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly optimises the expected amount of information about the subset of parameters of interest using simulated samples, by explicitly and directly taking into account the effect of nuisance parameters.
+In this work, a new machine learning method referred to as Inference-Aware Neural Optimisation (INFERNO) is presented, to construct non-linear summary statistics that directly optimise the expected amount of information about the subset of parameters of interest, by explicitly and taking into account the effect of nuisance parameters.
 The optimisation procedure is carried out iteratively by stochastic gradient descent (SGD) [@Goodfellow-et-al-2016] using small subsets